 We already have, maybe not specifically for the BBQ, but we made a point of going there instead of elsewhere on that journey, so it must be worth our recommendation.

 4) Southside Smokehouse and Grille in Landrum, SC.
-This is going to be short because frankly I don’t remember too much.
-Heather travelled to NC for a funeral in Tryon, NC.
+This is going to be short because frankly, I don’t remember too much.
+Heather traveled to NC for a funeral in Tryon, NC.
 A friend’s mother had recently passed away.
 On the way back, she decided to stop by Southside Smokehouse in Landrum, which is nearby, and bring some food home.

 If I remember correctly, Southside had recently been taken over by a new owner (or chef) and she had revamped the menu.
 It seemed enticing and I remember Heather being somewhat smitten with the place.